googlemaps/last-mile-fleet-solution-samples/android_driverapp_samples/README.md

 1. The first time the app is launched, click the "Settings" tab and update the
     settings:

-    -   Provider ID: update to your Cloud project ID.
     -   Backend URL: verify that this is the host of your backend, and that the port number matches the port forwarding rule you've created.
 If you started the backend server via the instructions in [Getting Started](../getting-started.md#start-the-backend-host), the backend URL is `http://localhost:8080`.
+    -   Client ID: this is a unique identifier for your app, and is randomly generated upon app install.
+You can set an identifier of your choice.

     Then re-launch the app from Android Studio.